harshalsonioo1/360-Degree-VR-teleconferencing-application/README.md

 Python v3.6
 Java version v8 with JDK
-PurplePill Unity3D SDK ( Can be downloaded from Google drive by clicking the link for APK file. )
+PurplePill Unity3D SDK ( Can be downloaded from Google drive by clicking the link for APK file. ) Any Android device with Android version > 5.0

 Pre-processing:
 Download the PANO's source code from the link here: https://drive.google.com/open?id=1oZnoxBnemrTsmUdhkvak8KHTyQ9SRg7p